BunsDev/summarize-urls/docs/model-auto.md

 - On any request error, tries the next attempt.
 - If no model is usable, prints the extracted text (no LLM summary).
 - If CLI tools are available, auto mode prepends CLI attempts unless disabled (see `docs/cli.md`).
-  - Order: Claude → Gemini → Codex.
+  - Default: Gemini only.
-  - `cli.enabled` is an allowlist (omit for all).
+  - `cli.enabled` is an allowlist (omit for Gemini only).

 ## “No model needed” shortcut